Lake County COVID Housing Relief Program (CHRP)

-CPAH is administering an Emergency Rent & Utility Assistance Program to help Lake County households whose incomes have decreased due to COVID-19.
-Eligible households may receive up to three-months’ rent (maximum assistance $4,500 per household), based on need and as funds allow.
+The COVID Housing Relief Program is an emergency rent & utility assistance program to help Lake County, Illinois households whose incomes have decreased due to COVID-19.
+Eligible households may receive up to three-months’ rent (maximum assistance based on Fair Market Rent limits), according to need and as funds allow.
 Assistance can be provided for rent and utilities dating back to March 1st.
 Applications are available below.
-You may also obtain an application by emailing our Intake Coordinator, Janice Rosales, at email@example.com or by calling 847-263-7478 ext 10.
+You may also obtain an application by emailing our Emergency Assistance Coordinator, Sergio Dominguez, at email@example.com or by calling 847-263-7478 ext 29.

 Key eligibility criteria:

 - Annual GROSS household income (i.e. the combined pre-tax income from all sources for all members of the household) cannot exceed the below limits.
 Income limits are based on household size.
 Income limits includes all current income except for CARES Act payments.

 - Total readily available assets (any monies in banks, credit unions, certificates of deposit and cash on hand) for all members of the household must be less than $7,500.

 - Applicants are not eligible if they are receiving housing choice vouchers or other federal or state housing subsidies (you should contact the administrator of your program to request an interim income re-certification in order to adjust your tenant contribution).

 - Applicants must have a documented loss of income of at least 10% due to COVID-19 (layoff or furlough notice, reduction of hours, business closed, required to quarantine, caring for school-aged children, etc.) or experience a large, unexpected medical cost related to COVID-19.

 - Program recipients may not receive duplicate rental assistance from other sources to cover the same expense.

 How to Submit Your Application